Live biotherapeutics to potentiate cancer immunotherapy

 Novel Therapeutic Strategy

-To restore these abnormalities, a novel therapeutic strategy to normalize tumor stiffness prior to ICIs has been tested in preclinical studies and in the clinic.
-This strategy repurposes clinically approved drugs to target the factors contributing to tumor stiffening, leading to a new class of therapeutics known as mechanotherapeutics.
+To address these abnormalities, a novel therapeutic strategy to normalize tumor stiffness prior to ICIs has been tested in preclinical studies and in the clinic.
+This strategy involves repurposing clinically approved drugs to target the factors contributing to tumor stiffening, leading to a new class of therapeutics known as mechanotherapeutics.

 Limitations of Drug Repurposing

-However, drug-repurposing poses certain limitations, as adding a new drug to the treatment regimen of patients with cancer is not feasible in many cases.
+However, drug repurposing poses certain limitations.
+Adding a new drug to the treatment regimen of patients with cancer is not feasible in many cases.

 Proposed Alternative Approach

-As an alternative to these approaches, we propose to test the ability of engineered live biotherapeutics in the form of programmable bacteria that offer unique advantages for delivering enzymes to normalize the TME.
+As an alternative to these approaches, we propose to test the ability of engineered live biotherapeutics in the form of programmable bacteria.
+These bacteria offer unique advantages for delivering enzymes to normalize the TME.

 Advantages of Engineered Live Biotherapeutics

-• Even a small fraction of bacterial dose reaching the tumor is sufficient to colonize it.
+• Even a small fraction of the bacterial dose reaching the tumor is sufficient to colonize it.

 • This allows therapeutic concentrations of tumor-remodeling enzymes to be maintained for a long period of time.